-Is It Possible to Get a Ticket For Driving Too Slowly?
+Is It Possible to Get Charged For Driving Too Slow?

-It may be surprising; however, it is true that driving too slowly may be unlawful.
+It may be quite surprising; however, it is true that driving too slowly may be unlawful.
 Additionally, driving too slowly can present as a dangerous safety hazard and indeed there are examples of where an unexpected and unusually slow vehicle caused a tragic accident.
 Driving too slowly can be similarly as dangerous as driving at excessive speed.
 Of course, safe and cautious driving is always strongly encouraged; however, unnecessarily slow driving, and becoming an obstacle to other traffic, or possibly frustrating other drivers so severely as to trigger erratic conduct, can pose significant danger.

 132 (1) No motor vehicle shall be driven on a highway at such a slow rate of speed as to impede or block the normal and reasonable movement of traffic thereon except when the slow rate of speed is necessary for safe operation having regard to all the circumstances.

 Similar to driving too fast, driving too slowly can also pose risks to others using the roadway whereas when traffic moving at a normal speed comes upon a vehicle travelling unexpectedly slow and dangerous situation exists.
-While a charge of 'driving too slowly' is likely uncommon, the law provides for the possibility of such a charge.
+While a charge of driving too slowly is likely uncommon, the law provides for the possibility of such a charge.